 The United States has become the go-to country for finding a gestational carrier.

 A Global Dream

-In recent decades the dream of becoming parents has sent Americans overseas to adopt babies from China, Russia, Guatemala, African and other countries.
+In recent decades the dream of becoming parents has sent Americans overseas to adopt babies from China, Russia, African and other countries.
 Now, foreigners are heading to the U.S. to find surrogates.

 This is because there are only a few countries where it’s legal to use a gestational carrier.
 The United States has one of the most accessible and legally secure surrogacy options.
 For those who can afford the best and who want to minimize the risks, the U.S. is first choice for pursuing parenthood through surrogacy.